ucvm/nemabiomeR/README.md

 ## Installation

-Bioconductor version 3.9 or greater and the following Bioconductor packages are required to be installed first:

-* dada2 >= 1.12.1
-* Biostrings
-* ShortRead

-You can then install nemabiomeR from Github with:
+You can install nemabiomeR from Github with:

 ``` r
 devtools::install_github("ucvm/nemabiomeR")
 ```

+[Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) is required to use `clip_primers` function.
+The recommended way to install cutadapt is from [bioconda](https://bioconda.github.io/).

 ## Usage